 \section{Conclusion}

-In this study, we introduced \LLMTaxo, a novel framework that leverages LLMs to construct taxonomies of factual claims from social media.
-Through evaluations across three distinct datasets, our approach demonstrated effectiveness in organizing claims into hierarchical structures with broad, medium, and detailed topics.
-The results highlight the framework’s potential in reducing redundancy, improving information accessibility, and assisting researchers, fact-checkers, and policymakers in navigating online factual claims.
+In this study, we introduced \LLMTaxo, a novel framework that leverages LLMs to construct taxonomies of factual claims from social media.Through evaluations across three distinct datasets, our approach demonstrated effectiveness in organizing claims into hierarchical structures with broad, medium, and detailed topics.
+The results highlight the framework’s potential in reducing redundancy, improving information accessibility, and assisting users such as researchers and fact-checkers in navigating online factual claims.